Yes, We are Currently Open, Running, and Operating normal business hours.

-When conducting business, it is essential to maintain minimal contact with customers and the public.
+When conducting business with us as of 2020, We ask everyone, it is essential and a must to maintain minimal or no contact with customers and to the public as much as possible.

-- This digitally-managed alternative is safer than traditional lawn care practices that involve in-person estimates and person-to-person handling of payments of cash or check.
+- This digitally-managed alternative is safer than traditional lawn care practices that involve in-person estimates and person-to-person handling of dirty contaminated cash.

 Lawn pros can maintain the CDC recommended 6 foot safe social distance spacing from customers and other people, as yard maintenance is done outdoors in open spaces.
-However, if in-person contact with a customer is necessary, please ask for cooperation in keeping at least six feet of distance.
-If available wear a mask or face covering when making close contact.
+However, if in-person contact with a customer is as must, please ask for cooperation in keeping at least six feet of distance and utilizing a face covering or mask)

 Additionally, we recommend adhering to the following practices: